Loading...

 Portion Control

-Reduce the portion size of aloo sabzi and chapati.
-Eating smaller portions can help prevent large glucose spikes.
+Reduce the portion size of the aloo sabzi and chapati.
+This can help in managing the glucose spike by minimizing the intake of carbohydrates.

 Stay Hydrated